 3. Barbara McClintock

-Barbara McClintock 1920 –1922 although recognition and honors came to her quite late, Barbara McClintock is now regarded as one of the most influential scientists in Genetics.
-Perhaps only below rigueur Mandal McClintock contributed significantly in cytogenetics and was the first to produce a genetic map.
+Barbara McClintock 1920 –1922 Although recognition and honors came to her quite late, Barbara McClintock is now regarded as one of the most influential scientists in Genetics.
+Perhaps only below rigueur Mandal McClintock contributed significantly to cytogenetics and was the first to produce a genetic map.

 She did extensive studies on the subject, but the scientific world was skeptical about her findings.
 Later they were recognized, and she eventually won the noble prize in Physiology in 1983.

 Rosalind Franklin 1922-1958, although she lived for nearly 38 years and was neglected by her colleagues.
 Is an unforgettable name in the history of science.
 These Bio Fascists played the seminal role in discovering DNA structure though she didn’t deserve the credit.